Set up OpenConnect VPN Server (ocserv) on Ubuntu 16.04/18.04 with Let’s Encrypt

 sudo apt install network-manager-openconnect network-manager-openconnect-gnome

 If you are successfully connected to the VPN server, but your public IP address doesn’t change, that’s because IP forwarding or IP masquerading is not working.
-I once had a typo in my iptables command, which caused my computer not being able to browse the Internet.
-Another time, my iptables restore service failed after a reboot.
+I once had a typo in my iptables command (using a wrong IP address range), which caused my computer not being able to browse the Internet.

 Auto-Connect on System Startup